tum-gis/sddi-security-federation-framework/AS/authorization-server/README.md

 chown apache:apache metadata/metafresh*
 ````

 The automated fetching of metadata requires the certificate of the coordination center - which is DFN in the example above.
-Pleae make sure you download the `dfn-aai.g2.pem` file and store it into the `cert` directory.
+Please make sure you download the `dfn-aai.g2.pem` file and store it into the
+`.../vendor/simplesamlphp/simplesamlphp/cert` directory.

 For initializing the metadata you can manually fetch the metadata from the configured sources using user `apache`:

 ````
 cd ...
 cd metadata
-su -s /bin/bash apache -c "php metarefresh.php"
+su -s /bin/bash apache -c "php ../vendor/simplesamlphp/simplesamlphp/config/config-metarefresh.php"
 ````

 The metadata will expire after the configured time (default 96 hours).
 To keep the metadata fresh, please configure crontab to fetch the metadata each day for example.
 It is important that the user apache runs the script!
 Use `crontab -e` to add the following line: